Tools

 • Jason queries Notion databases for partner candidates.

-The execution layer underneath every agent — cron, memory, workspace, audit.
+The execution layer underneath every agent — schedules, memory, tools, workspace, audit.

-OpenClaw is the runtime the YDY team sits on.
-It runs scheduled cron jobs, holds durable agent memory and wiki, stores workspace files (research, copy, decks, decisions), and keeps an audit trail of everything that happens.
-Multica is the visible workflow; OpenClaw is the system underneath that makes it run.
+Hermes is the runtime the YDY team sits on.
+It runs scheduled jobs, holds durable agent memory and skills, stores workspace files (research, copy, decks, decisions), and keeps an audit trail of what happens.
+Multica is the visible workflow; Hermes is the operator/runtime layer underneath that makes it run.

-• Bob's email-command-inbox cron polls Gmail every 30 minutes.
+• Bob's email-command-inbox schedule polls Gmail every 30 minutes.

 • Lisa stores the research archive and quote bank in the workspace.

-• Dan's decision memos and approval packages live in OpenClaw alongside the audit log.
+• Dan's decision memos and approval packages live in Hermes-backed workspace context alongside the audit log.

 Communication